oracle/graal/docs/tools/vscode/micronaut/README.md

 # GraalVM Tools for Micronaut Extension

-[GraalVM Tools for Micronaut](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.micronaut) provides support for developing applications based on the [Micronaut framework](https://micronaut.io/) in Visual Studio Code.
+[GraalVM Tools for Micronaut](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.micronaut) provides support for developing applications based on the [Micronaut framework](https://micronaut.io/) in Visual Studio Code (VS Code).
 The extension is Technology Preview.

 The extension also enables the [Micronaut Launch](https://micronaut.io/launch/) application that allows you to create Micronaut projects through an interface inside VS Code, in addition to using the console CLI.
 There are, of course, other ways to create a new Micronaut application.
 If you provide a path to the [Micronaut CLI installation](https://micronaut-projects.github.io/micronaut-starter/latest/guide/#installation), you can create a project using the `mn` executable.
 If you prefer not to install the Micronaut CLI, and you are running on Linux or macOS, you can `curl` the project.
-Lastly, you can navigate to Micronaut Launch in a browser, create a new project, download it and open in VS Code.
+Lastly, you can navigate to [Micronaut Launch](https://micronaut.io/launch/) in a browser, create a new project, download it and open in VS Code.

-In combination with the [GraalVM Tools for Java extension](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.graalvm), you can run Micronaut projects on GraalVM, and debug them directly from the VS Code development environment with different debugging protocols enabled with the extension.
-This extension for Micronaut was also developed to help developers build native images right from VS Code.
+In combination with the [GraalVM Tools for Java extension](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.graalvm), you can run Micronaut projects on GraalVM and debug them directly from VS Code development environment with different debugging protocols, enabled with the extension.
+This extension for Micronaut is also developed to help developers build native images right from VS Code.

 #### Table of contents
 - [Installation and Setup](#installation-and-setup)